randree/gormigrator/README.md

 $ mkdir migration
 ```

-Inside that directory create a `main.go`.
+Create a `main.go` in this directory.
 It is needed to define the database connection.

 ```golang
 package main